Exiting North Korea – Part 9

 * (For the previous part, click here: Travelling Pyongyang North Korea – Part 8)

-I was in the shower in my hotel at the Yanggakdo International Hotel in Pyongyang, North Korea, when the phone ran as a wake-up call from Kim, my guide.
+I was in the shower in my room at the Yanggakdo International Hotel in Pyongyang, North Korea, when the phone ran as a wake-up call from Kim, my guide.

 “Meester Beavers,” as he has taken to calling me lately, “It is time to get up.”

-A telephone extension right next to the toilet in a hotel bathroom seemed to be a silly concept at first, but it is actually pretty handy.
-It means you only have to take one step to get to the phone from the shower…
+A telephone extension right next to the toilet in a hotel bathroom seemed to be a silly concept at first, but it sure got easy to appreciate in time.
+To answer the room-phone requires only one step from the shower…

 And you know you are in a far-out country when you are using a phone rather and a mobile/cell today…

 The wake-up call had come earlier than I expected.
 Kim told me it was because we were exiting North Korea today and the hotel staff would come and inspect the room to make sure there was nothing broken or missing before we moved out.
 I have only been in the room for a few hours a night to catch a few winks and to shower.

 There had not had enough time to break anything at the hotel.